 How to increase fertility while breastfeeding

-When a nursling isn’t ready to stop breastfeeding yet but his mother is ready to plan for her next baby, a mother may feel she has an impossible choice to make.
+When a nursling isn’t ready to stop breastfeeding yet but his mother is ready to plan for her next baby, a mother may feel she has a difficult choice to make.
 Fertility will automatically return once breastfeeding falls to a low enough level, but exactly how low is unique to a mother’s own body chemistry.
 If waiting for this natural return is not an option, ideas to kick start fertility include; increasing the time interval between breastfeeds, giving a baby who is ready for solids his food before a breastfeed and introducing solid food quite quickly.
 A six hour gap between breastfeeds on one or several nights may be enough to trigger the return of a mother’s periods (Mohrbacher, 2010).

 My periods are back but I’m still not pregnant

 Once breastfeeding has dropped to a level that triggers the return of your periods, charting your cycles will help gather as much information as possible about your fertility and ovulation.
 For a comprehensive list of next steps including tests and treatments see Taking Charge of Your Fertility.

 There are various reasons why a mother may not get pregnant and this is not necessarily to do with breastfeeding.
 However, some mothers might not be able to get pregnant with any amount of breastfeeding, even though they are having regular periods.
 Once they do completely wean, their fertility returns in about a month (Mohrbacher, 2010).
 For more information on weaning see How to Stop Breastfeeding.

 My consultant says I have to stop breastfeeding in order to start IVF treatment

 Before being accepted for IVF (in vitro fertilisation) or ICSI (intracytoplasmic sperm injection) you may be asked to stop breastfeeding.
 For many mothers and toddlers this is not an easy step to take.
 Researching your options and finding others who have been through this will be helpful.
 Medications can be checked for safety during lactation (see Medications and Breastfeeding) and the following articles and websites may be helpful:

 - Breastfeeding and IVF Australian Breastfeeding Association, 2022